 People like to give their attention where they think authority resides, even if it that authority is all illusion.
 This is true in cities, fashion, automobiles, hotels, restaurants and (surprise) it’s true in blogging as well.

 Sloppy writing, sub-par images, and failure to take the reader into account all belong to a blogging street full of potholes.When a reader finds their way into your neighborhood and sees all the potholes they’ll quickly turn around and run (not walk) to the nearest escape route (back button) they can find.

-Your company blog does not mirror the company philosophy or goals.
+Your company blog does not mirror the company philosophy.